What qualifies as a fender bender?

 Choosing a shop for fender bender repair

-Written estimates: Always request a written, itemized estimate before authorizing any work.
-It should list each damaged component, labor hours, parts to be used (OEM or aftermarket), and paint materials.
-Verbal estimates offer no protection if the final bill is higher.
+Written estimates.
+Always request itemized written estimates listing each damaged component, labor hours, parts (OEM or aftermarket), and paint materials.
+Verbal estimates protect nobody if the final bill comes in higher.

-Warranty: Reputable shops offer a written warranty covering both the physical repair and the paint finish.
-Lifetime paint warranties are common among established shops; shorter terms of one to three years are also standard.
-Confirm the scope in writing.
+Warranty.
+Reputable shops provide written warranties covering physical repairs and paint finish.
+Lifetime paint warranties are common.
+One to three-year terms are also standard.
+Get it in writing.

-Certifications: I-CAR (Inter-Industry Conference on Auto Collision Repair) Gold Class certification indicates technicians have completed ongoing training in collision repair.
-OEM certifications from vehicle manufacturers indicate the shop meets specific equipment and training requirements for that brand.
-For newer vehicles with ADAS, OEM-certified shops are particularly important.
+Certifications.
+I-CAR Gold Class certification means technicians complete ongoing collision repair training.
+OEM certifications from manufacturers mean the shop meets specific equipment and training requirements.
+For newer ADAS-equipped vehicles, OEM-certified shops matter more.

 Key takeaways

-- Fender bender repair cost ranges from $300 for a simple scuff to $3,500 or more for multiple panels or electronics.
-Get written estimates from two or three shops before committing.
+- Fender bender repair cost ranges from $300 for simple scuffs to $3,500+ for multiple panels or electronics.
+Get written estimates from multiple shops.

-- Immediate steps matter: Document the scene thoroughly, exchange complete information, and notify the insurance company promptly, even if filing a formal claim is undecided.
+- Immediate steps matter.
+Document the scene thoroughly, exchange complete information, and notify your insurer promptly—even if you haven't decided on a formal claim yet.

-- Hidden damage is common: Low-speed collisions can affect sensors and structural components invisible from the outside.
-A professional inspection is worth the time.
+- Hidden damage is real.
+Low-speed collisions can affect sensors and structural components that aren't visible externally.
+Get an inspection.

-- PDR saves money on the right damage: When paint is intact and metal is not sharply creased, Paintless Dent Repair (PDR) cuts costs by 50–70% compared to traditional repair methods.
+- PDR saves money on the right damage.
+When paint is intact and metal isn't sharply creased, PDR cuts costs by 50–70% versus traditional methods.

-- Car owners choose their own shop: Insurance companies cannot legally require a specific repair facility.
-Car owners have the right to select any licensed auto body shop.
+- You choose your shop.
+Insurers can't legally mandate specific repair facilities.
+You retain the right to select any licensed auto body shop.

 Frequently asked questions about fender bender repair